thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

       title: Considerations
     - dropdownContent: >-
-        We have done a lot of research to find the best Gold Coast caterers and can organise this on your behalf or you are more than welcome to BYO.
+        We have done a lot of research to find the best Gold Coast caterers and are happy to organise this on your behalf, or you are more than welcome to BYO.

         We do have a bbq on board which you are free to use however as you will